glowsplint/referencer/README.md

 ### Known Issues

-- ESV Dataset is incomplete; missing verse one of for all books, Chapter 2 onwards (i.e. Any 2:1)
+- ESV Dataset is incomplete; missing verse one of for all books, Chapter 2 onwards (i.e. Any x:1 where x>1)
+- Text needs to be without quotes around it